griffithlab/pVACtools/docs/pvacfuse/output_files.rst

    * - ``Gene``
      - The Ensembl gene names of the affected genes
    * - ``Best Peptide``
-     - The best-binding epitope sequence (see Best Peptide Criteria below for more details on how this is determined)
+     - The best-binding epitope sequence (lowest ``IC50 MT`` score)
    * - ``Best Transcript``
-     - The best transcripts of all fusion transcripts coding for the Best Peptide (see Best Peptide Criteria below for more details on how this is determined)
+     - The fusion transcripts coding for the Best Peptide
    * - ``Allele``
      - The Allele that the Best Peptide is binding to
    * - ``Prob Pos``